-|24 graded classroom credits||Optional: up to 15 credits in related sciences (with advisor approval)|
+|24 graded classroom credits||Only graded courses apply.
+Up to 15 credits may be taken in courses offered outside the department (with advisor approval)|

-|9 credits at 600-699 level||May be taken graded or pass/no pass, but graded courses would apply to 24 credits above.|
+|9 credits at 600-699 level||May be taken graded or pass/no pass, but only graded courses can apply toward the 24 credits above.|

 |9 thesis credits||GEOL 503, minimum of 3 credits must be taken in last term.|

 |remaining credits||Can include research, readings, and seminars.
 Students are expected to register for and attend the department seminar and graduate student seminar (607) each term.|